Mr-Shahrukh/Hi-Movies/README.md

 🚀 Built as part of my Fullstack Java Developer journey

-A modern movie browsing web application built using React.
-Users can explore movies, search for their favorite films, and manage a personalized favorites list.
+A modern movie browsing web application built using React.js Users can explore movies, search for their favorite films, and manage a personalized favorites list.

 ---